-Table Expanded View 2: Significantly changed metabolites from Expanded View Figure 3E
+Table EV2: Significantly changed metabolites from Expanded View Figure 3E

 Within Component column, P refers to metabolic input/nutrient that is found in Plasmax and MI refers to metabolic intermediate.
 Note that Plasmax contains metabolic intermediates that are also present in human plasma.